Greater Antilles mangroves

 The Greater Antilles mangroves is a mangrove ecoregion that includes the coastal mangrove forests of the Greater Antilles – Cuba, Hispaniola, Jamaica, and Puerto Rico.

 Geography

 Mangroves are estimated to cover 5,569 km^{2} in Cuba (or 4.8% of the country); 134 km^{2} in Haiti; 325 km^{2} in the Dominican Republic; and 106 km^{2} in Jamaica.

 Some ecoregion systems include the Greater Antilles mangroves, Bahamian mangroves, and Lesser Antilles mangroves within a single Bahamian-Antillean mangroves ecoregion.

 Protected areas

 30.5% of the ecoregion is in protected areas.
-These include La Cahouane and Three Bays Protected Area in Haiti.
+These include the Zapata Swamp in Cuba, La Cahouane and Three Bays Protected Area in Haiti, Los Haitises National Park in the Dominican Republic, and the Piñones State Forest and Jobos Bay National Estuarine Research Reserve in Puerto Rico.